 #DoTheWork is a philosophy designed to empower people to improve themselves and commit to excellence.
 The banner above was displayed in a newsroom I managed in Little Rock, Arkansas as a reminder excellence doesn’t come easy.
 You have to work at it daily.

-Here are 10 #DoTheWork principles designed to help you reach your goals in television news and beyond:
+Here are 10 #DoTheWork principles designed to help you reach your goals in journalism, business, and beyond:

 Don’t Take Shortcuts

 We’ve all done it.
 No one’s looking, so you choose the easy path.
 Don’t be lazy.

 At some point, the people around you will clock out.
 Outwork your competition.
 Be the hardest worker in the room.

 Take controlled risks to improve yourself each day.
 You won’t get better if you don’t try new things.

 Someone needs help?
 Don’t look the other way.
 Be the person other people can lean on.